Ernyoke/certified-aws-advanced-networking-specialty/08-hybrid-networking/dx.md

 - With BGP MD5 authentication we can ensure that only authenticated data is accepted at each side
 - VIFs can have 3 types: Public, Private and Transit
 - Public VIFs are used to connect to public AWS services or services from VPCs with public IP addressing
-- Private VIFs are sued to connect to private VPC resources
+- Private VIFs are used to connect to private VPC resources
 - Transit VIFs allow integration between DX and Transit Gateways
 - A single DX connection can have at total 50 Public/Private VIFs and 1 Transit VIF, for hosted connection we can have 1 VIF